 Students will be exposed to the history and contemporary social issues of the Caribbean, grassroots and social movements, including the Rastafari movement; and gain a firsthand sense of the socio-political and economic canvas shaping the island's realities.

-Merit and need based scholarships are available for students participating in CPS sponsored international programs (India, St. Martin, and Ecuador).
+Merit and need based scholarships are available for students participating in CPS sponsored international programs (India, St. Martin).
 Scholarship requests are incorporated into the program application.